lamps-wg/RFC5019bis/draft-bonnell-RFC5019.md

 efficiency.

 The responder SHOULD NOT include responseExtensions.
-As specified in [OCSP], clients MUST ignore unrecognized non-critical responseExtensions in the response.
+As specified in [RFC2560], clients MUST ignore unrecognized non-critical responseExtensions in the response.

 In the case where a responder does not have the ability to respond to